top of page

 • Visualizing environmental data using Matplotlib, Cartopy, and Rasterio

-All participants will receive a Certificate of Completion, non-redistributable PDF slides, a documented Jupyter Notebook, and cloud data access examples to continue practicing independently.
+All participants will receive a Certificate of Completion, the non-redistributable PDF slides, a documented Jupyter Notebook, and cloud data access examples to support continued practice, skill-building, and independent learning after the workshop.

 Workshop Summary